Watershed 101: Why Salt Lake City's Snow Tastes So Delicious

 LEAVE NO TRACE

 With so many people visiting the Wasatch watershed areas, practice Leave No Trace principles when heading for the hills.
 If you pack it in, pack it out; never leave trash in or around the watershed and never pick wildflowers or remove plants.
 Please resist the urge to roll around in the beautiful flowers for the perfect Instagram pic.
-These are critical food sources for pollinators and ruining a bed of wildflowers for one picture isn’t kind to the visitors who arrive after you.
+These are critical food sources for pollinators and ruining a bed of wildflowers for one picture isn’t kind to the visitors who arrive after you or the critters who depend on wildflowers to live.
 Cutting switchbacks in trails and trampling sensitive alpine vegetation greatly contributes to erosion and can add sediment to the water near riverbanks and shorelines.

 CAMPFIRES IN THE WATERSHED

-Utah is often plagued by drought and only you can prevent forest fires.
+Utah is often plagued by drought and careless humans are the chief cause of brush and forest fires.
 Know that campfires are permitted in developed campgrounds with fire rings when burn bans are not in effect.
 Backcountry fires are permitted on Forest Service property in Big and Little Cottonwood Canyons (unless posted) and must be ½ mile from any road and at least 200 feet away from any water source or trail.
 To minimize impact and the construction of fire rings, it is recommended to use backpacking stoves instead of campfires.
-Backcountry fires are not permitted in City Creek, Emigration, Parleys, Lambs, and Dell Canyons.
+Backcountry fires are not permitted in City Creek, Emigration, Parleys, Lambs and Dell Canyons.
 If current conditions are dry, seasonal restrictions on fire use may be in place.
-Always know before you go and never use or deploy fireworks in the watershed.
+Always know before you go and never use or deploy fireworks in the watershed or foothills; it simply isn't worth the risk.

 DOGS AND PACK ANIMALS AND THE WATERSHED